Understanding your CP259 Notice

 - If eligible, file your return electronically with all required schedules, using your e-file provider, or

-- Complete the Response form enclosed with your notice and mail it to us, using the enclosed envelope:
+- Complete the Response form enclosed with your notice and mail it to us, using the enclosed envelope or fax it to 1-855-800-5944.
+Use the Response form on your notice to explain:

-- To explain why you don’t think you need to file.
+- Why you don’t think you need to file.

 - If you have filed within the last four weeks using the same name and EIN shown on the notice, you may disregard this notice.

-- Review Tax Information for Businesses which provides information regarding various business filing issues.
+- Review Tax Information for Businesses for more information regarding various business filing issues.

 - Review your records and ensure all returns are filed timely.